IntroLM: Introspective Language Models via Prefilling-Time Self-Evaluation: Experiments

 \paragraph{Datasets} We evaluate complexity prediction under three complementary settings: (i) \textsc{General QA}, combining \textsc{MMLU} \citep{mmlu}, \textsc{MMLU-Pro} \citep{mmlu-pro}, and \textsc{GSM8K} \citep{gsm8k}; (ii) \textsc{HotpotQA} \citep{hotpotqa}, a long-context, multi-hop reasoning benchmark; and (iii) \textsc{LMSYS-Chat-1M}, a large-scale collection of real-world chat prompts used to evaluate daily-style conversational inputs.
 Full details on dataset construction, filtering, labeling, and prompt templates are provided in Appendix~\ref{app:datasets}.

-\paragraph{Models, Training, and Baselines} For prompt complexity evaluation, we use \textsc{Qwen3-8B} \citep{yang2025qwen3} as the causal language model backbone for IntroLM, while we use BERT-based models including \textsc{DeBERTa-v3-Base} and \textsc{DeBERTa-v3-Large} \citep{he2020deberta} as the baselines.
+\paragraph{Models, Training, and Baselines} For prompt complexity evaluation, we use \textsc{Qwen3-8B} \citep{yang2025qwen3} as the causal language model backbone for IntroLM.
+As baselines, we consider two BERT-based classifiers, \textsc{DeBERTa-v3-Base} and \textsc{DeBERTa-v3-Large} \citep{he2020deberta}, as well as a matrix-factorization model adapted from prior routing work \citep{ongroutellm}.
+The matrix-factorization baseline uses query embeddings together with a lightweight bilinear scoring function to predict model success.
 For evaluating our IntroLM-based routing, we use the conventional BERT-based routing system.
 A detailed explanation of models, training hyperparameters, and the baseline routing system is available in Appendix~\ref{app:models}.